void

 Berliner Adreßbuch, 1915

-Lustige Blätter is by the author mentioned as the publisher of some silly booklets that General Fink likes to quote from.
+Lustige Blätter is mentioned by the author as the publisher of some silly booklets that General Fink likes to quote from.

 Background